 Budget, space & your cat's desire to climb & play will be the main factors when deciding if a Hicat® is the right thing for you, your home & most importantly, your cat - the Thumbs-Up section has some amazing feedback on how much cats love our products but even after you've decided to make a purchase there's still lots to consider.

-We've done our best to cover off everything that we think will help customers make the right decisions when ordering their Hicat® & compiled this information across the Overview, Customer Notes & FAQs sections along with detailed Product Pages.
+We've done our best to cover everything that we think will help customers with their Hicat® purchase & compiled this information across the Overview, Customer Notes & FAQs sections along with detailed Product Pages.

-This makes for a lot reading so we've also put together the following Buying Guide to cover the basics & our recommendations when it comes to specifying your Hicat®.
+This makes for a lot of reading so we've also put together the following Buying Guide to help fine tune decision making & share our recommendations when it comes to specifying your Hicat®.

 Climbing comes instinctively to cats & our units give them that opportunity - climbing will give them their regular daily exercise, keep them in good shape & help burn off any spare energy whilst playing.